The Self-Sufficient Backyard Book Reviews: Complete Chapters

 Chapter 7: Off-Grid Power

-• The Golden Nugget: The “20% Discharge Rule” for deep-cycle batteries and the “Why Small Wind is a Scam” rant.
-Ron explains that draining a battery below 80% of its capacity ruins it quickly.
-He also delivers a brutally honest takedown of small, homeowner wind turbines, citing icing issues, maintenance nightmares, and poor ROI compared to modern, cheap solar panels.
+• 💡 The Golden Nugget: The “20% Discharge Rule” for batteries and the “Why Small Wind is a Scam” rant.
+Draining a battery below 80% ruins it quickly.
+He delivers a brutally honest takedown of homeowner wind turbines due to maintenance and poor ROI compared to solar.

-• The Application Tomorrow: If you’re buying batteries for a solar setup, you now know to calculate your needs based on the 20% discharge rule, not the advertised “amp-hour” rating.
+• 🛠️ The Application Tomorrow: Calculate battery needs based on the 20% discharge rule, not the advertised “amp-hour” rating.

-• Critique: He is pro-solar to the point of dismissing wind entirely.
-In some consistently windy locations (coastal areas, plains), a well-sited turbine can be complementary.
-His bias is clear.
+• ⚠️ Critique: He is biased against wind entirely.
+In consistently windy locations, a well-sited turbine can be complementary.

 Homestead Gardening